JoshOrndorff/recipes/src/setup/README.md

 The [substrate-ui](https://github.com/shawntabrizi/substrate-package/tree/master/substrate-ui) provides a template for building a compatible UI that works with the node template.

-*The recipes in this book focus primarily on generic patterns for Substrate modules, but there are plans to add more explanations for tinkering with the node.*

 ### Runtime Module

 Clone the [substrate-module-template](https://github.com/shawntabrizi/substrate-module-template)